Blueberry Chiffon Cake

 After years of baking, this blueberry chiffon cake remains one of my proudest creations.
 It proves that natural ingredients can create stunning results that rival any artificially colored dessert.

-Close-up Blueberry Chiffon Cake Pin it
+Close-up Blueberry Chiffon Cake Save

 Close-up Blueberry Chiffon Cake | kitchenscroll.com